Sponsored content

 Champagne, France

 If you’re passionate about Champagne, there’s a good chance you’ve always dreamed about visiting the eponymous region in France.
 On Jules Verne’s six-night Péniche Champagne cruise, you’ll travel along the meandering Canal de la Marne, stopping off at the many elegant towns, rustic villages, and sun-soaked vineyards the region is famed for.
-And, of course, you’ll taste a new Champagne every day – it’s up to you whether you want to enjoy it on your barge’s sun deck, jacuzzi terrace, or stylish lounge bar.
+And you’ll taste a new Champagne every day – it’s up to you whether you want to enjoy it on your barge’s sun deck, jacuzzi terrace, or in the stylish lounge bar.

 Your trip begins in Paris, where you’ll take a city tour to see its most iconic landmarks.
 Sailing towards the historic city of Lagny-sur-Marne, you’ll learn about the history and production of this beautiful drink, tucking into local delicacies like Brie as you taste.
 You’ll drift through tranquil countryside, exploring charming towns like Saint-Jean-les-Deux-Jumeaux and Chateau-Thierry, as well as the ‘capital of Champagne’, Épernay.
-Visit Champagne houses, tour ancient cities, and enjoy Champagne toasts every day.
+Visit Champagne houses, tour ancient cities, and enjoy daily Champagne toasts.

 6. Scottish Highlands